AplayerDev/regular-polygon-explorer/README.md

 | `+`           | Zoom In             |
 | `-`           | Zoom Out            |

-Keyboard shortcuts are disabled while typing inside form controls.
+Keyboard shortcuts are automatically disabled while the user is typing inside an input, textarea, or select element.

 ---